 - Cycle the power to see if the router recovers. - Press and hold the Reset button to return the router to its factory settings.
-For more information, see Factory Settings on page 166.
+For more information, see Factory Settings on page 172.

-If the error persists, you might have a hardware problem.
+If the error persists, a hardware problem might be the cause.
 Contact technical support at www.netgear.com/support.